The Political Fix: What you need to know about the chaos in the Rajya Sabha over the farm bills

 1. Process

 Ordinances have to eventually be approved by Parliament.
 But because they have already been implemented as laws, discussion around them is usually very limited.
-The large protests by farmers in Haryana and Punjab, and opposition from the Punjab-based Shiromani Akali Dal – an ally of the BJP – fueled stronger demands than usual for the bills to be get the proper Parliamentary treatment, including being referred to a panel.
+The large protests by farmers in Haryana and Punjab, and opposition from the Punjab-based Shiromani Akali Dal – an ally of the BJP – fueled stronger demands than usual for the bills to get the proper Parliamentary treatment, including being referred to a panel.

 Ultimately, the BJP didn’t budge.
 After being passed by the Lok Sabha, where the ruling party has an absolute majority, they were taken up by the Rajya Sabha on Sunday.
 After just a few hours of debate, the bills were taken up for passage.